 - 1/4 cup maple syrup

 - 1 teaspoon white vinegar, apple cider vinegar, or lemon juice

 - 1 teaspoon baking soda

 - Preheat the oven to 350 degrees Fahrenheit.

-- Pour the batter into a parchment lined medium sized 9.25 x 5.25 x 2.75 inch loaf pan and bake at 350 degrees Fahrenheit for 50 minutes.
+- Transfer the batter to a parchment paper lined, medium sized loaf pan (mine is 9.25 x 5.25 x 2.75 inches).

 - Use a spatula or the back of the spoon to smooth the batter evenly in the pan.

 - Bake at 350 degrees Fahrenheit for 50 minutes or until a toothpick inserted into the center of the loaf looks clean upon removal.